 2 – File Work for Chamfering

 Don’t get me wrong–file work is by no means obsolete.
 But it ain’t what it used to be.
 Mostly, it seems nice for deburring with CNC, and often a file isn’t the best choice there either.
 But look at a nicely CNC machined part and you’ll see they’ve chamfered most of the edges.
+One of the easiest ways to chamfer the edges is to just program in a chamfering tool in your CNC program.

 No way did that happen on a manual machine!
 If the edges needed breaking, a file was a quick tool at hand.
 In fact, there were many operations that were just easier with a file.
 Machinists were trained to do high precision file work too.
 I wonder how many can do that kind of work today?